 From A Wiki of Ice and Fire

-Westeros is one of the three known continents in the world.
-Most of its area is covered by a political entity known as the Seven Kingdoms.
-Two other continents that share the world in which Westeros resides are Essos, a vast continent, lies in the east across the Narrow Sea, and Sothoros, south east of Westeros across the Summer Sea.
-The closest foreign nations to Westeros are the Free Cities, a collection of independent city-states along the western edge of Essos.
-The lands along the southern coastline, collectively called the Lands of the Summer Sea, include Ghis and the ruins of Valyria, the former home of Westeros's Targaryen kings.
+Westeros is one of the four known continents in the known world, the others being Essos, Sothoryos, and Ulthos.
+Most of the area of Westeros is covered by a political entity known as the Seven Kingdoms, while the far north beyond the Wall includes the free folk.
+The closest foreign nations to Westeros are the Free Cities, a collection of independent city-states across the narrow sea in western Essos.
 To the south of Westeros lie the Summer Islands.

 - See also: Seven Kingdoms